Selected Publications are listed here.

 We find specific chemical systems that exhibit self-replication and show that these systems are common and emerge often.
 These results start to explain the origins of prebiotic evolution.

-Y. Liu*, On the definition of a self-sustaining chemical reaction system and its role in heredity, under review, 2020.
+Y. Liu*, On the definition of a self-sustaining chemical reaction system and its role in heredity, Biology Direct, 15(15), 2020.

 Y. Liu*, and D. Sumpter, Mathematical modeling reveals spontaneous emergence of self-replication in chemical reaction systems, J. Biological Chemistry 293(49), 18854-18863, 2018.